Glass for City Council 2020

 • City staff has flouted state statute by claiming that many purchases of commodity goods and services are contracts for "professional services" when they should, by law, go out for bid.
 As a result, it frequently awards no-bid contracts, overpays for goods and services, and bypasses worthy local suppliers.
 The City Council should direct staff, by ordinance, to discontinue this practice.

 • The City of Laramie has also attempted, on multiple occasions, to override or modify state laws, imposing its own bureaucratic regimes upon local residents and businesses.
 As the Wyoming Supreme Court has ruled many times in the past, this is not legal except under very specific circumstances.
-If the City finds generally applicable state laws to be inadequate, it should petition the Wyoming Legislature to change state statutes rather than engaging in illegal attempts to bypass them - a practice that has, in the past, resulted in expensive lawsuits that waste taxpayer money.
+If the City finds generally applicable state laws to be inadequate, it should petition the Wyoming Legislature to change state statutes rather than engaging in attempts to bypass them - a practice that has, in the past, resulted in expensive lawsuits that waste taxpayer money.

 • Council should refrain from signing a "work for hire" contract with any organization which is bound by law to serve the interests of its members rather than those of the general public.